sehmaschine/django-filebrowser/docs/index.rst

 Versions and Compatibility
 --------------------------

+**FileBrowser is always developed against the latest stable Django release and is NOT tested with Djangos trunk.**

+* FileBrowser 3.6.1 (September 9th, 2015): Compatible with Django 1.8
+* FileBrowser 3.5.8 (September 7th, 2015): Compatible with Django 1.4/1.5/1.6/1.7

+Current development branches:

-* FileBrowser 3.6.1 (Development Version, not yet released, see Branch Stable/3.6.x)
+* FileBrowser 3.6.2 (Development Version for Django >= 1.8, see Branch Stable/3.6.x)
-* FileBrowser 3.5.9 (Development Version, not yet released, see Branch Stable/3.5.x)
+* FileBrowser 3.5.9 (Development Version for Django <= 1.7, see Branch Stable/3.5.x)
-* FileBrowser 3.5.8 (September 7th, 2014): Compatible with Django 1.4/1.5/1.6/1.7

 Older versions are available at GitHub, but are not supported anymore.
+Support for 3.5.x is limited to security issues and very important bugfixes.